jjuanino/clame/doc/building_patches.rst

         Indicates a pipe to install.

     Symbolic link: ``s[!] destination=origin``
         Indicates a symbolic link to install.
-Here the meaning or *origin* is not the same as in regular files above: at install stage, clame will create an symbolic link in the path *destination* pointing out to *origin*.
+Here the meaning of *origin* is not the same as in regular files above: at install stage, clame will create an symbolic link in the path *destination* pointing out to *origin*.
         For example, with the following line::